 You need to register and book your UCAT using the Pearson VUE online registration system, which can be accessed through the UCAT website.
 There are also the options to apply for a bursary to cover the exam fee and to apply for access arrangements on the UCAT website.

-The dates for registration, online booking, bursary applications and access arrangements applications are below, as well as a reminder of test dates:
+Registration for the UCAT opens on 24th May 2022, the dates for online booking, bursary applications and access arrangements applications are below, as well as a reminder of test dates:

 UCAT results will be sent to your chosen universities in early November, following the UCAS deadline date, but you will find out your results on the day of the test.